 This was an altogether different feeling than the first one that I saw so many years ago.
 My girl's hand gripped my arm at the steering wheel.
 This triangle was roughly the size of my hand held up to the windshield.
 The triangle slightly rotated slowly.
 I could feel the hair on the back of my neck as if a mild current was being applied.
 She felt it too, her worried face looking into mine.
 Suddenly we jumped, as tiny infrequent blue sparks crackled over our arms, legs, and faces.
 It was like, one of those mosquito zappers.
 I did all I could to stay of the road.
 I let up on the gas, the car slowed.

 The sparks stopped.
 But I felt as if I was in a spinal mercury radiology hospital test or something.
 It had frozen me for a few seconds.
 I finally managed press my foot down on the pedal.
 The object did not seem to get larger or smaller.
 Now doing fifty-five, it was matching our speed... staying distant but within reach, and we were the only car on the road.
 The craft, like the other, was dead silent.
 The car passed through the night, the wind noise was at the windows as it had been for hours.
 But now it seemed vacant, dream-like.
 The triangle moved away so fast that we could not perceive it's location.
 It was simply no longer there - like it had winked out.

 "Grab my little camera just in case."

 Just in case.
 In case of what?
 In case in comes back.
 Please don't come back I repeated in my mind.
-And I knew my girlfriend was thinking the same thing even though she had removed her seatbelt, eyes glued and was perched at the edge like an English Setter.
+And I knew my girlfriend was thinking the same thing even though she had removed her seatbelt, her eyes glued, she was perched at the edge of her seat like an English Setter.

 "... from what I've read the Grays are kind of just reps, you know?
 Not really in control, like they are being controlled by someone else and all.
 A sort of mind control from another alien from someplace else."